 The most frequently raised concern has been whether the merger would actually attract more voters or risk alienating and discouraging their support even more.

-Khazaradze, co-founder of the TBC Bank Group, and his business partner Badri Japaridze announced their political plans in July 2019, several months after Georgian authorities launched a probe into an old money laundering case against them.
+Khazaradze, co-founder of the TBC Bank Group, and his business partner Badri Japaridze first announced their plans to move into politics in July 2019, several months after Georgian authorities launched a probe into an old money laundering case against them.
 Both were formally charged two weeks after their announcement.

 In March that year, Khazaradze accused Gakharia, who then served as Interior Ministry, of sending a threatening letter in 2018, demanding he pressure TV channels Pirveli and Artarea to favourably cover Salome Zourabichvili’s presidential campaign.

-Khazaradze has since maintained a strong element of criticism towards Gakharia, even after Gakharia resigned as prime minister in early 2021 and subsequently formed his own opposition party.
+Khazaradze has since maintained a strong degree of criticism towards Gakharia, even after Gakharia resigned as prime minister in early 2021 and subsequently formed his own opposition party.

 Following the merger attempt, the ruling Georgian Dream party claimed that Zourabichvili was not acting independently but was following instructions from unspecified external forces.